 01

 Start with this video's job: This video defines an 'agentic OS' (command center) as a personalized dashboard layered over your Claude second brain, breaks the system into five layers (LLM, memory/context, capabilities, connector/MCP, and the missing interface layer), and walks through the three ways to build one — a live artifact, an Obsidian dashboard, or a custom deployed web app — with the cost and sharing tradeoffs of each.
-Treat "Brief" as the outcome you are trying to make visible, not a topic label.
+Treat "Inspect context" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:00, where the video says: “If you've worked with a second brain or memory in claude, you know how powerful it can be for AI to always be able to pull in relevant and up-to-date context around you and your business.
 But what...”

 02